-What is White Coat Syndrome?
+What is White Coat Syndrome, aka White Coat Hypertension?

-The nurse tightens the blood pressure cuff around your arm and slaps the velcro into place.
+Here's how it feels to many: The nurse tightens the blood pressure cuff around your arm and slaps the velcro into place.
 She pumps air into the cuff and it squeezes around your arm, slowly suffocating it.
 You silently question why they haven’t invented a better contraption to measure blood pressure.
 Soon the discomfort passes—until the nurse tells you the reading.
 Your blood pressure is reading at 140/90, clinically considered high systolic blood pressure.

 Understanding High Blood Pressure

 Let’s be honest, “high blood pressure” is a term that’s thrown around a lot and we should all be familiar with it.
 However, in reality, few of us truly understand what it means.
 So, here is a short synopsis of blood pressure: